orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 interactive user interface to set the parameters, choose files, and monitor the execution progress.

-This launcher needs the same two arguments as the command line launcher :
+This launcher needs the same two arguments as the command line launcher:

 ::